je-can-code/CAEX/readme.md

 Leo is the only one who is capable of creating potions for the protagonists, for a fee.
 Later, he will also be able to help you craft useful potions for in-battle effects, like rage potions or shielding potions.
 Leo has 2 nameless assistants that can be rescued who will fetch ingredients for him.

 ## Treis the Engineer
 Treis is the upbeat inventor/engineer that builds tools for the protagonists, and eventually after the pair splits, develops a love interest in Alex.
-Her abilities in creating tools is unmatched, and eventually evolves into creating explosives and various accessories that enable unique passives to be learned over time by the protagonists.
+Her abilities in creating tools is unmatched, and eventually evolves into creating explosives and letious accessories that enable unique passives to be learned over time by the protagonists.
 You can also rescue 1 nameless assistant, one who does the mindless work.

 ## Silus-Innkeeper
 Silus is the silent innkeeper.
 He almost never talks, but is the one who originally ran the inn before it was attacked by monsters.
 He is also the only one that is NOT a part of the caravan, and eventually will open up and allow the Inn to expand and go over details and pricing for rebuilding the town with you and the carpenter you save.
 You can also rescue 2 nameless assistants, his bartender and cleaning maid.